 We provide opportunities for small/diverse suppliers to connect with sourcing professionals and internal stakeholders.
 We are an active leader and member of several organizations dedicated to the advancement of diverse supplier development:

 - The National Veteran Owned Business Association

 Global Supplier Diversity Performance

 In 2018 overall diverse spend was 16.7% of the overall qualified spend, up from 13.0% in 2017.
 The total attributed to Small and Diverse spend was 34.5%, up from 29.5% in 2017.

 Recognition and Awards

-We have received numerous awards and recognition for our global supplier diversity program.
-Below are some of our supplier diversity awards.
+We have received numerous awards and recognition for our global supplier diversity program, including:

-MBNUSA Minority Business News – Corporate 101: Most Admired Companies for Supplier Diversity – 2016 & 2017
+- MBNUSA Minority Business News – Corporate 101: Most Admired Companies for Supplier Diversity – 2016 and 2017